BeardedPlatypus/orbit-camera/README.md

 For more details on adding packages through UPM, [refer to the official documentation](https://docs.unity3d.com/Manual/upm-git.html)

-## Licens: MIT
+## License: MIT

-This package is released as isunder [the MIT license](https://github.com/BeardedPlatypus/orbit-camera/blob/main/LICENSE).
+This package is released as is under [the MIT license](https://github.com/BeardedPlatypus/orbit-camera/blob/main/LICENSE).
 You are free to reuse it for both non-commercial and commercial use.